 In one study, researchers used EAM on patients with hip osteoarthritis.
 The participants were randomized into groups that either received EAM or took a prescription pain reliever/anti-inflammatory.
 Those who were treated with EAM experienced significantly greater improvement in joint pain alleviation, function, and range of motion compared with the medication recipients.

-In another study, acupuncture with E-stim reduced post-surgical pain.
+In another study, acupuncture therapy with E-stim reduced post-surgical pain.
 The day before undergoing heart surgery, patients received either electro-acupuncture or a sham treatment.
 After the operation, the electro-acupuncture group reported significantly lower pain intensity and required less pain medication than the control group.

 EAM has been shown to restore damaged nerves.
-Patients with peripheral nerve damage and some loss of muscle function had poor prognosis.
+Patients with peripheral nerve damage and some loss of muscle function had a poor prognosis.
 After treatment with EAM, the majority of recipients regained some function or recovered completely.